Rational self-maps of projective surfaces with a regular iterate

 Hence, they both have to be integers and $A = QBQ^{-1}$ where $B = $ and $Q \in \text{GL}_{2}(\Q)$.
-Since $QB^nQ^{-1} = A^n = B^n$ it follows that $B^n$ commutes with $Q$.
-But, since $|d| \ne |e|$ it is then not difficult to see that $B$ itself must also commute with $Q$.
-Hence, $A = B$ and we can take $k = 1$.
+Since $QB^kQ^{-1} = A^k = B^k$ it follows that $B^k$ commutes with $Q$.
+But, since $|d| \ne |e|$ it is not difficult to see that $B$ itself must also commute with $Q$.
+Hence, $A = B$ and we can take $i = 1$.
 So, we can assume $|d| = |e|$.

-After replacing $n$ with $2n$ if necessary, we have $A^n = d \cdot \Id$ for some $d \ge 1$.
+After replacing $k$ with $2k$ if necessary, we have $A^k = d \cdot \Id$ for some $d \ge 1$.
 If $\lambda$ and $\mu$ are not Galois conjugates, then they are both integers.
 So, $A^2$ is conjugate to $d'\cdot \Id$ for some $d' \ge 1$.
 It follows that $A^2 = d'\cdot \Id$ itself and we are done.

 We now assume that $\lambda$ and $\mu$ are Galois conjugates.
 Let $K = \Q(\lambda)$ and let $\sigma$ be the generator of $\text{Gal}(K/\Q)$.
 Then, $\mu = \sigma(\lambda)$ and